stathischaritos/targetgroups/README.md

 README
 ======
 This project uses the movielens dataset to train a very simple suggestion system.
 The system takes as input movie category weights and outputs an age group and gender prediction.
 A use case could be movie marketers who want to know where to target their campaigns for a certain film (ex. in promoted facebook pages you can target certain groups).
-Accuracy is arround 75% for gender and is variable for the age groups depending on how you define them (for 3 age groups we get around 50% accuracy which is not optimal but significant).

 DEPENDENCIES
 ============